Amir H. Fallah

-Amir H. Fallah (born 1979) is an Iranian-born American painter, publisher, sculptor, and installation artist.
+Amir H. Fallah (born Tehran, Iran, 1979) is an Iranian-born American painter, publisher, sculptor, and installation artist.
 He was a founder of Beautiful/Decay magazine.
 He is based in Los Angeles, California.

-Biography

-Amir H. Fallah was born in Tehran, Iran in 1979.
-He received his BFA in Fine Art & Painting at the Maryland Institute College of Art and his MFA in painting at the University of California, Los Angeles.
-He has exhibited extensively in solo and group exhibitions across the United States and abroad.
-Selected solo exhibitions include the Museum of Contemporary Art in Tucson; South Dakota Art Museum, Brookings SD; Schneider Museum of Art, Ashland OR; San Diego ICA; and the Nerman Museum of Contemporary Art, Overland KS.

-In 2009, the artist was chosen to participate in the 9th Sharjah Biennial.
-In 2015, Fallah received the Joan Mitchell Foundation Painters and Sculptors Grant.
-In 2019, Fallah’s painting Calling On The Past received the Northern Trust Purchase Prize at EXPO Chicago.
-In 2020, Fallah was awarded the COLA Individual Artist Fellowship and the Artadia grant.
-In addition, the artist had a solo exhibition at the Museum of Contemporary Art, Tucson, accompanied by a catalogue, and a year-long installation at the ICA San Jose.
+Art

 His paintings have a flat graphic quality to them and often feature borders, reminiscent of Persian miniature painting and comic books.
 There are many patterns used, and bright colors.
 Fallah's work deals with complex issues of identity and diaspora.

 Work and Themes

 In his work, Amir H. Fallah explores systems of representation embedded in the history of Western art.
 He considers themes around identity, immigration, displacement, and cultural hybridity, all articulated through a complex network of symbols and imagery.
 Throughout his work, the artist addresses the liminal space of otherness, a reflection of his family’s journey and his own life experience as an entry point to discuss race, representation, erasure, and the memories of forgotten cultures and countries left behind.